 We are evaluating our products to have a better environmental footprint.
 This includes assessing the use of more climate-friendly ingredients and making relevant brands carbon-neutral.

-Over the last 10 years, we have reduced our energy use by 16% and greenhouse gas emissions by 8%
+Over the last 09 years (2012-2020), we have reduced our energy use by 13% in absolute terms, reflecting a reduction of approximately 840 MT in greenhouse gas emissions annually.

 Previously, our waste plastic materials were incinerated by an incinerator at our factory premises, which heavily consumed diesel.
-We have now replaced our incinerator with a shredder that shreds packaging material into tiny particles which are then sent to a geo-cycling plant.
-We send our solid waste to INSEE for energy recovery.
-This movement has helped us save 10,000 litres of diesel per annum, also reducing greenhouse gas emissions by 27,286 kg (CO2) a year.
+We have now replaced our incinerator with a shredder that shreds packaging material into particles and we send our solid waste to INSEE for energy recovery.
+This movement has helped us save approximately 10,000 liters of diesel per annum, also reducing greenhouse gas emissions approximately by 27,000 kg* (CO2) a year. (*basis year – 2015)

 Inert gas production

-We have also changed our inert gas production process (inserting nitrogen in our air tight packaging) from burning oxygen to a Pressure Swing Absorption (PSA) process, avoiding CO2 emissions and eliminating our diesel usage.
+We have also changed our inert gas (Nitrogen) generation technology from burning oxygen to Pressure Swing Absorption (PSA) avoiding CO2 emissions and eliminating our diesel usage.

 Uninterrupted Power Supply